Laoukings/TNM031/Lab4_AgentSudo_writeup.md

 ![base64_decode](image12.png)

-This gives us our answer to our qustion: `area51`
+This gives us our answer to our question: `area51`

 #### Question: What is the Steg password?